LordManjush/Limo/README.md

 # Limo
 A easy to use light weight logger made for fun Completely usable no strings attached.
-Modify, reuse or anything.
 (Under update everyday)
 Uses my own custom vector
 How to start